ÍÑ¿ã°É

 Our View

-Reddam’s stunning grounds complete with period drama mansion house, lake and woods belie its diverse, international feel.
-Very much an all-through school with a principal across the juniors and seniors, it offers a one-stop education that is a happy mix of traditional English public school with a global modern outlook.
+This all-through school in Berkshire may look like a Victorian grand dame, but behind the magnificent exterior is a diverse, international and thoroughly modern prep and senior school where pupils receive a happy mix of traditional English private school with a global modern outlook.
 It’s part of the international schools group Inspired and there are also Reddams in Australia and South Africa.

 Where?

-The 125-acre grounds near Wokingham in Berkshire certainly have the wow factor – so much so, an episode of The Crown was filmed here.
-The interiors of the imposing mansion house feature wood panelling, an open fire and the biggest head’s office we’ve seen with wonderful views over the grounds – including that lake which you could easily imagine Mr Darcy emerging from.
-A capacious chapel serves as an exam hall as well as hosting the annual Christmas carol concert and there are acres of playing fields, a shooting range and neighbouring Bearwood Lakes Golf Course which pupils have access to.
-A spanking new sports hall is in the pipeline; building work started in August 2024 with a completion date of September 2025.
+The 125-acre grounds complete with tree-lined drive, parkland and lake certainly have the wow factor – so much so, an episode of The Crown was filmed here.
+The interiors of the magnificent, Grade I-listed mansion house feature wood panelling, an open fire and the biggest head’s office we’ve seen with wonderful views over the grounds.
+All the classrooms have recently been redecorated with fresh paint, matching new furniture and a smart plaid wool carpet now runs throughout the building.
+A capacious chapel serves as an exam hall as well as hosting the annual Christmas carol concert (future plans are afoot to convert it into a sixth form centre) and there are acres of playing fields, a shooting range, neighbouring Bearwood Lakes Golf Course which pupils have access to and a state-of-the-art new sports hall opening in summer 2026.

 Most children are local and the school runs a network of bus routes with more being laid on soon.
 For international students, Heathrow is a handy 30 minutes away.